cloudmesh/client/docs/source/commands/command_register.rst

     | kilo  |
     +-------+

-.. todo:: NOT valid command anymore
+.. warning:: NOT valid command anymore

 As we also have to sometimes login to some remote hosts it is convenient to reuse the ssh command for that. ssh has the advantage of